happymeal808/group-07-presentation-website/README.md

 ### Resources:

-* ["The" Markdown site](https://daringfireball.net/projects/markdown/):John Gruber's personal blog and guide to Markdown.
+* ["The" Markdown site](https://daringfireball.net/projects/markdown/): John Gruber's personal blog and guide to Markdown.
-* [A Guide to Markdown](https://www.markdownguide.org/):a free, open-source guide to markdown.
+* [A Guide to Markdown](https://www.markdownguide.org/): a free, open-source guide to markdown.

 ---